Speak at Our Conference

 ABSTRACT: With recent evidence showing that vitamin E and beta carotene can decrease survival time in cancer patients, and warnings that anti-oxidants can decrease effectiveness of chemotherapy, it is time to examine their use more closely.
 Other supplements have been shown by research to increase survival time in patients.
 This lecture will show which to use, when to use them, and why.

 Your lecture(s) may be chosen to be submitted for RACE Approval.
-If your lectures are chosen to be submitted for RACE consideration, you may be asked to supply letters of recommendation.
-You will be asked to submit letters of recommendation, if you do not meet the following RACE criteria:
+If so, you will be asked to supply letters of recommendation if you do not meet the following RACE criteria:

 - Being Board-certified or engaged in a residency in the subject matter OR

 - Holding or in the process of earning an advanced degree(s) (e.g. PhD from a suitably accredited institution) in the subject matter, OR

-- Being a member of the faculty of an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA)-accredited college of veterinary medicine or animal health technology, instructing in a field related to the subject matter, OR
+- Being on the faculty of an AVMA- or CVMA-accredited college of veterinary medicine or animal health technology, instructing in the subject matter, OR

 - Publishing one or more publications in the subject matter in a peer-reviewed, scientific journal within the last five (5) years